robmoore-i/ci-build-simulator/README.md

   sources, which is where the plugin will generate code.
 For example, `ci.build.simulator.sleeper`.
 The `<project name>` is the name of the subdirectory of this repo (i.e. the value within the 'include' call in `settings.gradle.kts`).
-- Junit 5 needs to be on the test classpath
-  (i.e. `testImplementation("org.junit.jupiter:junit-jupiter:5.7.1")`)

 ## Extending this simulator